Most people wonder do guinea pigs need exercise wheels and balls because guinea pigs look like hamsters, chinchillas, mice, and other rodents.

 - Solid non slip running surface is safe for pet's feet and easy to clean and resistant to odors

-Hamsters have a need to run, and often, they can get very depressed if they can’t do that.
+Hamsters need to run, and often, they can get very depressed if they can’t do that.

-Guinea pigs exercise requires something that stimulates them physically and intellectually.
+Guinea pigs require something that stimulates them physically and intellectually.

 However, guinea pigs do not have the same need to run as hamsters do.